walmartlabs/concord-website/docs/plugins/slack.md

 ```

 <a name="archivePriv"/>
-## Archive a private channel
+## Archive a group

-The `slackChannel` task can be used to archive a private channel with the `archivePriv` action.
+The `slackChannel` task can be used to archive a group with the `archiveGroup` action.

 ```yaml
 flows: